Wren Kitchens Limited (“Wren Kitchens”,

 Monitoring and recording

-We may monitor and record communications with you (such as telephone communications) for the purpose
+We may monitor and record communications with you (such as telephone communications and remote planning appointments)

 We may also take photos of the products delivered and/or installed at your property in order to